unforswearing/todo_markup.js/README.md

 <br />

-**Callouts**
+**Highlight**

-Callouts are used to highlight a specific line of text that is particularly important.
-Currently the callout is the only available text formatting option.
-Compiled callouts use the "mark" tag.
+Highlights are used to add emphasis a specific line of text that is particularly important.
+Currently the highlight is the only available text formatting option.
+Compiled highlights use the "mark" tag.

 ```
-> Please note: Callouts use the default yellow color
+> Please note: Highlights use the default yellow color
 > supported by the HTML `<mark>` tag
 ```